Walker Hancock: Monuments men

+Personal

+Hancock became Charles Grafly's protégé, and worked as his summer studio assistant at "Fool's Paradise," Grafly's home in the Lanesville section of Gloucester, Massachusetts.
+Following Grafly's 1929 death, Hancock purchased "Deep Hole," a Lanesville abandoned granite quarry and a popular swimming hole for local quarrymen, a number of whom became his models.

+He began building a house/studio on the quarry property in 1930.
+The house/studio seems to have been habitable by 1936, when Hancock first listed "Lanesville, Mass." as his address in the catalogue of PAFA's annual exhibition.
+Grafly had been able to commute to teach at PAFA, taking an early train from Gloucester to Boston, then another for the long trip from Boston to Philadelphia.
+Hancock did the same, with Mondays and Fridays as travel days, while sleeping in a Philadelphia rented room during the work week.

+Hancock met a local schoolteacher, Saima Natti, the sister of one of his models, who would become his wife in 1943.
+Their daughter Saima Deane was born in 1947.

+Saima Natti Hancock, his wife of 40 years, died in 1984.

+Hancock retired to Lanesville, where he died on December 30, 1998.

 Works

 Zuni Bird Charmer

 Hancock's first major commission was the Jessie Tennille Maschmeyer Memorial Fountain (1931–32) for the St. Louis Zoo.
 A drinking fountain featuring a pedestal flanked by twin basins, the severe Art Deco-Pueblo architecture of its granite base served as inspiration for Hancock's central figure, a Zuni Bird Charmer.
 The larger-than-life-sized figure of a loin-clothed kneeling man with a bird perched on each wrist, won Hancock PAFA's 1932 Fellowship Prize.
 The fountain is located beside the east entrance to the zoo's Bird House.

 The Spirit of St. Louis

-Charles Lindbergh worked as a flight instructor and airmail pilot in St. Louis in the 1920s.
-On May 20–21, 1927, he piloted a locally-built plane, The Spirit of St. Louis, on the first successful solo non-stop trans-Atlantic flight—from Long Island, New York to Paris, France.
+Charles Lindbergh worked as a flight instructor and airmail pilot in St. Louis, Missouri in the 1920s.
+On May 20–21, 1927, he piloted a locally-built plane, The Spirit of St. Louis, on the first successful solo non-stop trans-Atlantic flight—from Long Island, New York, to Paris, France.
 This won him the $25,000 Orteig Prize, and made him an international celebrity.
 Later that year, Lindbergh lent his awards, trophies and memorabilia to the Missouri Historical Society, which exhibited them at the city's Jefferson Memorial Building.
 Lindberg deeded the collection to the historical society in 1935, and in 1941 commissioned Hancock to create a work honoring those who had sponsored and built The Spirit of St. Louis.
 Hancock's marble bas-relief plaque – an allegory portraying Louis IX of France (Saint Louis) launching a falcon into flight – was installed at the Missouri History Museum in 1942.